McNerdius/TailBlazor/Source/wwwroot/content/overview.md

 ## "Inner Loop" goodies {#innerloop}

-Blazor's [Hot Reload](https://docs.microsoft.com/en-us/aspnet/core/test/hot-reload?view=aspnetcore-6.0){target="_blank"} is an evolution of Visual Studio's Edit & Continue feature and the `dotnet watch` command, allowing edits to be applied immediately without needing to pause or restart a running app.
+Blazor's [Hot Reload](https://docs.microsoft.com/en-us/aspnet/core/test/hot-reload?view=aspnetcore-6.0){target="_blank"} is an evolution of Visual Studio's Edit & Continue feature and `dotnet watch`, allowing edits to be applied immediately without needing to pause or restart a running app.
 This includes edits to code as well as markup and CSS.
-Hot Reload is still newish and not fully supported for all project types, unfortunately.
+It's still newish and not fully supported for all project types or code edits.

 Similar to .NET's Hot Reload, Tailwind's [Just-In-Time](https://tailwindcss.com/blog/tailwindcss-v3#just-in-time-all-the-time){target="_blank"} CSS generation is the primary goodness Tailwind CSS 3 brings.
 Initially it generates only what CSS is relevant to your markup and CSS, subsequently performing much faster incremental builds when changes are spotted.
 Also newish, it works well until it doesn't - for me it gets "stuck" during a build and runs out of memory once every 2-3 hours.

-Hot Reload and `tailwindcss --watch` do their work independently - all that's needed from us is to point `tailwindcss` at our input markup/CSS, and our Blazor project at the `tailwindcss` output.
+Hot Reload and `tailwindcss --watch` do their work independently - what's needed from us is to point `tailwindcss` at our input markup/CSS, and our Blazor project at the `tailwindcss` output.

 ---